 While partnering with a domestic dropship supplier is a great way to start your dropshipping journey, it’s not the only way to maximize profit margins.
 Follow Kraly’s 3 tips to make the most of your relationships with domestic suppliers.

-Keep in mind that domestic suppliers come in all shapes and sizes, too.
+Remember that domestic suppliers come in all shapes and sizes, too.
 Some are better than others, so it’s important that you understand how to narrow down suppliers to find the best option for you.

 Know if a supplier offers a bronze, silver, or gold tier of service to choose the best suppliers for your business: